Askarafshar/cs400-X-Team-122/proposal.md

 - Our X-Team would like to visualize the grades that UW Madison students got in certain classes at the university in a clean and comprehensive way.

+- Our program will take an input of letter grades of certain courses available at the University of Wisconsin Madison.
+The program will then take those inputs and rearrange them into a more comprehensible way in order to make the data more visually understandable.

 ## Questions to answer for Exercise #2